reincas/Lanthanide/docs/internals.md

 The transformation of a tensor operator matrix $M$ from the product space into the SLJM space by the linear transformation $M^\prime = V^T\cdot M\cdot V$ requires a transformation matrix $V$.
 The first step for the calculation of this matrix is the diagonalisation of the tensor operator matrices `"S2"`, `"GR/7"`, `"GG/2"`, `"L2"`, `"J2"`, and `"Jz"` in smaller and smaller subspaces.
-In this way the representation of each SLJM in the respective symmetry groups is determined.
+In this way the representation of each SLJM state in the respective symmetry groups is determined.
 It turns out, that in the f configurations with 5-9 electrons, there are pairs of different states left, which share the same set or symmetry representations (quantum numbers).
 In order to distinguish them, a pseudo symmetry `"tau"` is introduced and ad-hoc numbers 1 and 2 are assigned to the states in these pairs, while unique states get the value 0.
 Another pseudo symmetry `"num"` is introduced as an abbreviation code for states which share the same quantum numbers S, L, and J. The final step in constructing the transformation to the SLJM space is a phase adjustment of the transformation vectors, which are the columns of the matrix $V$.
 There is a degree of freedom in the choice of the sign of these vectors, which is used to select the choice, which allows the calculation of reduced matrix elements inside the SLJ space without reference to the SLJM space.

 ## Matrix class